mkfizi/base-component-js/README.md

 components.
 It does not come with a set of complete pre-built components and requires custom activity implementations instead.

-Simply put, this library only provides the groundwork on initializing and handling components activities.
+Simply put, this library is a scaffolding and only provides the groundwork on initializing and handling components activities.
 You will need to write your own codes for component's activities when the control event is triggered.

 [Read Documentation](https://mkfizi.github.io/base-component-website/docs)